Muphins/butterfly-led-pin_-project-/README.md

 Mapping the LEDs on the origami
 ![LEDs positions marked with pencil on the butterfly's wings](https://informotics.fr/images/articles/Papillon/09%20-%20Plan%20LEDs.jpg)

-I drew the path for the wires and stuck double sided tape
+I drew the path for the wires and applied double sided tape
 ![image](https://informotics.fr/images/articles/Papillon/10%20-%20passage%20fils%20&%20adhesif.jpg)

 And then placed the LEDs.
 Their pads are oriented to facilitate the wiring